netboxlabs/netbox-proxmox-automation/README.md

 ### NetBox Customization: Custom Field Choices (for Proxmox VM templates and storage)

-In the NetBox UI, you will need to create two custom field choices.
+In the NetBox UI, you will need to create the following custom field choices.
 1. `proxmox-node` will be used to correlate a Proxmox node to the Proxmox VM that you will provision
 2. `proxmox-vm-templates` will be used to correlate a Proxmox VM template with the Proxmox VM that you will provision
 3. `proxmox-vm-storage` will be used to correlate an underlying Proxmox VM storage volume with the Proxmox VM you will provision